You should recycle as much as you possibly can.

 You need to make sure the items are empty, clean and dry.
 Squash plastic bottles and flatten cardboard to maximise space in your container.

-We will collect extra recycling.
-You need to put this in untied bags, that can be any colour except black or purple (as we could confuse this with non-recycling).
-Put the bags next to your full recycling wheelie bin or box.
+We will collect extra recycling if your bin or boxes are full.
+You need to put this in clear or white bags only - do not use any other colour bags as we will not collect these.
+Put the bags next to your full bin or box.

 We can collect: